 Follow the next

-link to get to the next Node
+link to get to the next Node object.

-This option will not appear if the next
+This option will not appear if the next link is null.

 object = null

-Set a Node
+Set a Node reference variable

-field of a Node
+or the next field of a Node object to null.

 Load a saved file.